Knuromuro/kick-multibot-panel/README.md

 - View the last 50 log lines per bot
 - Search and filter bots or groups right from the dashboard
 - Dark mode toggle and offline indicator
+- Toast notifications for success and error feedback
+- Start or stop individual bots directly from the dashboard

 ## Setup